View on GitHub

 User Activities

-This means the user can only use the GET API endpoints, while the operator also uses the POST API endpoints.
+This means the user can only use the GET API endpoints, while the operator typically uses the POST API endpoints.

 Deploy